-The equity award adjustments for each applicable year include the addition (or subtraction, as applicable) of the following: (i) the year-end fair value of any equity awards granted in the applicable year that are outstanding and unvested as of the end of the applicable year, (ii) the amount of change as of the end of the applicable year (from the end of the prior fiscal year) in fair value of any awards granted in prior years that are outstanding and unvested as of the end of the applicable year, (iii) for awards that are granted and vest in the same applicable year, the fair value as of the vesting date; (iv) for awards granted in prior years that vest in the applicable year, the amount equal to the change as of the vesting date (from the end of the prior fiscal year) in fair value; and (v) for awards granted in prior years that are determined to fail to meet the applicable viant of the prior fiscal year, and eduction for the amount equal to the fair value at the end of the prior fiscal year.
-The valuation assumptions used to calculate fair values did not materially differ from those disclosed at the time of grant.
+The equity award adjustments for each applicable year include the addition (or subtraction, as applicable) of the following: (i) the year-end fair value of any equity awards granted in the applicable year that are outstanding and unvested as of the end of the year; (ii) the amount of change as of the end of the applicable year (from the end of the prior fiscal year) in fair value of any awards granted in prior years that are outstanding and unvested as of the end of the applicable year; (iii) for awards granted in prior years that are outstanding and unvested as of the end of the prior fiscal year) in fair value of any awards granted in prior years that are outstanding and unvested as of the end of the prior fiscal year) in fair value of the year, (iii) for awards granted in prior years that vest in the applicable year, the amount equal to the change as of the vesting date (from the end of the prior fiscal year) in fair value; and (v) for awards granted in prior years that vest in the applicable year, a deduction for the amount equal to the fair value at the end of the prior fiscal year.
+The valuation assumptions used to calculate fair values did not materially differ from those disclosed at the time of grant. (b)